GregTroar/DXHunter/README.md

 - **Windows native toast notifications** for watchlist hits (callsign, country, frequency, mode, spotter)
 - Click a toast to tune FlexRadio directly to the spot frequency

-### Contest Mode
+### Award Chasing Mode

+Designed for chasing **[Hamaward](https://hamaward.cloud/awards)** awards.
+Each award on Hamaward is identified by a 3-letter code (e.g. `SAC`, `WAE`, `EU`).
+Set that code as the contest prefix and DXHunter will focus exclusively on eligible stations.

-- Toggle contest mode on/off
+- Toggle award chasing on/off
+- Set the **3-letter Hamaward award code** as the contest prefix — only stations whose callsign matches that prefix are tracked
-- Configure contest prefix and a list of special contest callsigns
+- Optionally add a list of specific callsigns to chase
-- Contest stations auto-added to watchlist
+- Matching stations are **auto-added to the watchlist** at startup
-- Watchlist filtered to show contest callsigns during a contest
+- Watchlist filtered to show only award-eligible stations during a chase session
+- FTx autocall prioritises award stations when enabled

 ### Web Dashboard
 - Embedded Svelte SPA served at `http://localhost:8080`